jschwarzwalder/aws-sdk-php/docs/guide/configuration.rst

         'scheme'  => 'http'
     ]);

-See http://docs.aws.amazon.com/general/latest/gr/rande.html for a list of endpoints whether or not a service supports the ``http`` scheme.
+See the `AWS General Reference <http://docs.aws.amazon.com/general/latest/gr/rande.html>`_ for a list of endpoints and whether a service supports the ``http`` scheme.

 service
 ~~~~~~~